frikkfossdal/dynamic_knobs/README.md

 - [Trinamic: look to datasheet](https://www.trinamic.com/products/integrated-circuits/details/tmc4671/)
 - [Book: Electric Motors And Drives](https://www.sciencedirect.com/book/9780080983325/electric-motors-and-drives)

-I'm thinking that my knobs will not require a lot of torque and current. hence I dont really need a superpowerful driver; for first round of implementation I will have a go with the [L6234](https://www.st.com/resource/en/datasheet/cd00000046.pdf), which should give me up to 5Amps to make my coil dance.
+I'm thinking that my knobs will not require a lot of torque and current. so I dont really need a superpowerful driver; for first round of implementation I will have a go with the [L6234](https://www.st.com/resource/en/datasheet/cd00000046.pdf) which should give me up to 5Amps to make my coils move.
 These are nicely baked into the [simpleFOC](https://simplefoc.com/#simplefoc_shiled).
 As I get comfortable I might come back to this point and readjust course by making a more customized circuit board.

 ## Log